 Both Original Medicare and Medicare Advantage plans have copayments and coinsurance.
 Copayments are a flat rate you pay each time you access a covered healthcare service, and coinsurance is a percentage of the bill that you may have to pay.
 For example, Original Medicare has a 20% coinsurance for many healthcare services.
 This means that Medicare will pay 80% of the bill, and you’ll pay the remaining 20%.

-Medicare Advantage plans may set lower copayments for covered services than Original Medicare.
-Many Medicare Advantage plans in Oregon also have a yearly cap that you will pay in the form of an out-of-pocket maximum.
+Medicare Advantage plans may set lower copayments for covered services than Original Medicare and have an out-of-pocket maximum.
 Once you’ve reached this limit, you aren’t responsible for copays and coinsurance for the remainder of the plan year.

 Check each Medicare Advantage plan for a list of covered services and information about copays and coinsurance to help you choose a Medicare Advantage plan that’s right for you.